 There is no textbook for this course.
-Most of your grade will be based on essays on each world region.
+Part of your grade will be based on essays on each world region.
 I have posted a number of videos and websites for each world region.
 I expect you to watch the videos, complete the exercises on the websites, and show evidence of it in your essays and project (one region's writing assignment is not an essay).
 There is a rubric posted for your essays and the project.
 I strongly encourage you to use the rubric to guide your preparation.
+These essays are similar to DBQ essays for the Global History and Geography and US History regents exams.
+I will post the state's rubric for those of you who have yet to teach one of these subjects and to grade regents essays.
+This serves as a guideline, but my standards for what is critical thinking and critical writing are higher than you would expect of your high school students.
 Timeliness is also built into the rubric.
 I do deduct points for late work without a legitimate documentable reason such as a medical emergency or a death in the family.
 Assignments submitted early are not a problem.
-The final exam will be based on information on the videos, so I strongly encourage you to take notes as you watch them and review the notes before taking the final.
-The final is constructed response paragraph questions.